TheCyberLocal/AskCodeium.py/README.md

 - **Simplicity:** Easy setup and implementation process for developers, with clear documentation and examples.
 - **Thread Context:** Allows applications to maintain the context of conversations across multiple queries.
+- **FREE:** There are many other AI chat APIs available, but what makes AskCodeium unique is its free and open-source nature.

 ## 🎯 Project Mission